A Heritage Spanning Three Thousand Years

 10. Moscato di Sardegna DOC

-Moscato Bianco in Sardinia produces sweet, sparkling, and spumante wines of great aromatic freshness.
-The subzone Moscato di Tempio Pausania (Gallura) is the most renowned.
+Sardinian Moscato Bianco produces sweet, sparkling, and spumante wines of great freshness.
+The Tempio Pausania sub-zone in Gallura is the most renowned.
+Peach, apricot, orange blossom, musk: fresh and light, perfect with traditional Sardinian desserts.

 11. Moscato di Sorso-Sennori DOC

-Produced in two municipalities in the province of Sassari, this Moscato is one of the rarest and most characteristic of the island.
-More structured and dense than the Moscato di Gallura, with significant sweetness and long aromatic persistence.
+Produced in only two municipalities in the province of Sassari, it is one of the island's rarest Moscatos.
+More structured and dense than the Gallura, with significant sweetness and a long aromatic persistence.
+A rarity to seek out.

 12. Campidano di Terralba DOC

-A denomination covering the Campidano plain, based mainly on the Bovale grape (Sardo and Grande).
-It produces reds of good structure, with notes of red fruit, earth, and spices.
-A genuine wine deeply rooted in the territory.
+Denomination from the Campidanese plain, primarily based on the Bovale grape.
+Red wines of good structure with notes of red fruit, earth, and spices.
+A genuine wine, deeply rooted in the territory.

 13. Mandrolisai DOC